jjyr/jjyr.github.com/_posts/2020-01-06-CKB-contract-in-Rust-part-2-Rewrite-contract-with-ckb.markdown

 ## Hidden complexity under macro

-It seems too complicated for a "hello world".
- Let's begin with wrapping a `main` function, then call it from the `_start`.
+Now let's get back to our contract, the code is little complicated for a "hello world".
+Let's slim it, we begin with wrapping `_start` function:

 ``` rust
 #[no_mangle]